Legislation on Chinese Indonesians: Anomalies and exceptions

 There are exceptions to laws and regulations that ban the use of Mandarin.
 The use of Mandarin in traditional Chinese medicine prescriptions, for example, is not prohibited, since legal proceedings related to this case have been suspended after lobbying made to the Attorney General (Jaksa Agung) of Indonesia by INI (Ikatan Naturopatis Indonesia).

 Current practice

+Officially, many such laws ended with the fall of Suharto in 1998.
 During his tenure as president, Abdurrahman Wahid ended restrictions on Chinese culture and language, and made Chinese New Year a national holiday, but the repercussions of the discrimination then are still felt today and Indonesian Chinese are still discriminated in some regions.